2018, February 12th - Feb. 15th

 Chickasha Basketball Team to Play for State Title

 A Chickasha basketball team will play for a state championship tonight.
 James Carraway Christian Academy Jaguars advanced to the title game of the Class A Oklahoma Christian School state tournament, with a 49-41 win over Bradford Christian of Pryor last night.
 Jassten Sanchez had 20 points to help the Jaguars qualify for its first ever state title game.
 They'll play Community Christian School of Oklahoma City at 7 o'clock tonight in Norman.

 Here's what we're talking about this weekend.
 Information which will be helpful to many farmers market vendors will be available at an upcoming conference.
-Jade Owen with the Oklahoma Nutrition Information and Education Project is our guest on KOOL Konversation.
-Find the interview under the Community tab on this website.
+Jade Owen with the Oklahoma Nutrition Information and Education Project is our guest on KOOL Konversation to discuss the Farmers Market and Agri-tourism Conference to be held in Oklahoma City later this month.
+On Real Estate today with John Mosley, Chickasha Public works director Rob Camp is this week's guest.
+Find the links on this website, under the Community Tab.

 Friday, February 9th